-Early in a career, he was two-time Swedish Formula 3 champion in 1977 and 1978.
-Then, he won three championship titles in Japan between 1989 and 1991, conquering Japanese Touring Championship two times and Japanese Sports Prototype Endurance Championship once.
+Early in a career, he was a two-time Swedish Formula 3 champion in 1977 and 1978.
+Then, he won three championship titles in Japan between 1989 and 1991, conquering the Japanese Touring Championship two times and Japanese Sports Prototype Endurance Championship once.

 Olofsson was successful in several major endurance races.
 He won Spa 24 Hours in 1991 in a Nissan Skyline R32 GT-R. A year later, with the same car, he finished third at Bathurst 1000.
-At 24 Hours of Le Mans, Olofsson was second overall and first in GT1 class in 1997, driving a McLaren F1 GTR.
+At 24 Hours of Le Mans, Olofsson was second overall and first in the GT1 class in 1997, driving a McLaren F1 GTR.

 European F3 vice-champion and Swedish F3 champion

 Born in March 1952, Anders Olofsson started his racing career in the early 1970s, first in the Formula Ford and then in Formula 3.
 He was the European F3 vice-champion in 1977, winning three races in a Ralt-Toyota and losing a title to Piercarlo Ghinzani.
 That year, Olofsson triumphed in the Swedish Formula 3, winning all five races and taking the championship title.

 In 1978, Olofsson repeated both results, finishing again as a runner-up in the European championship and taking a national title.
 He ended F3 Europe's season tied in points with a champion Jan Lammers.